trlef19/MiCTS/README_en.md

    - Brand: Modify the `ro.product.brand` value that Google reads
    - Model: Modify the `ro.product.model` value that Google reads
    - Device: Modify the `ro.product.device` value that Google reads

+## FAQ

+### Does it require root?

+As mentioned in step 2 of [How to Use](#How-to-Use), it's possible to trigger without root, depending on your device's configuration, for example, many Xiaomi devices can trigger directly without root, so you can give it a try.
+However, if it doesn't work, it's likely because your device didn't pass Google's device check.
+In this case, you'll need device spoof, which is what the LSPosed module provides

+### Prompt "Trigger failed!"

+Most likely because Google is not set as the default assistant, check it

+### Google assistant appears instead of Circle to Search

+Ensure that Google is the latest version

+### Sometimes, the screen edge flashed but did not trigger successfully, the interface appeared after opening Google

+This is likely due to the tombstone mechanism.
+Check if your device has related settings and add Google to the whitelist, such as selecting "No restrictions" in battery saver

+This issue should not occur when the `System trigger service` is set to `CSHelper` in the Module Settings